Differentially private inference via noisy optimization: Inference via noisy variance estimators

-We note that essentially the same idea was suggested by \cite{wangetal2019} in the context of differentially private estimators computed via objective perturbation and output perturbation.
-Those techniques suffer some of the drawbacks mentioned in the introduction, and in particular need to assume bounded data.
+Essentially the same idea was suggested by \cite{wangetal2019} in the context of differentially private estimators computed via objective perturbation and output perturbation, but those techniques suffer some of the drawbacks mentioned in the introduction (e.g., assuming bounded data).